Hepato-Renal Toxicity Induced by Chlorpyrifos, Diazinon and their Mixture to Male Rats with Special Concern to the Effect of Zinc Supplementation

 Received: 01 January 2017; Accepted: 17 October 2017; Published: 24 October 2017

-Background: Exposure to mixtures of toxicants (e.g., pesticides) is common in real life and becoming a subject of major concern to both the scientific and regulatory communities.
-The aim of the present investigation was to assess some toxicological effects in male rats following exposure to chlorpyrifos (CPF), diazinon (DIZ) and their combination (CPF+DIZ), and to evaluate the ameliorative effect of co-administration of zinc.
+Background: In real life, exposure to pesticide mixtures is unavoidable especially from consumption of vegetables and fruits sprayed with a cocktail of pesticides during their growing seasons in the fields.
+Therefore, the issue of mixture toxicity occupies the major concern of the scientific and regulatory communities.
+This work was undertaking to assess some toxicological effects following exposure of male rats to chlorpyrifos (CPF), diazinon (DIZ) and their combination (CPF+DIZ), and to evaluate the ameliorative effect of co-administration of zinc.

 Methods: Sixty-four adult male Wistar rats were divided into equal eight groups.
 Three groups were designated for (CPF), (DIZ) and the mixture (CPF+DIZ) treatments.
 Other three groups were designated for zinc in conjunction with the pesticides.
 Two groups; one received water only (control), and the other represented positive zinc treatment.
 A total number of 10 liver and kidney function biomarkers (e.g., AST, ALT, ALP, LDH, Albumin, ChE, Total Protein, Total Lipids, Creatinine and Uric Acid), as well as histopathological changes in liver, kidneys and testes were studied.